SmingHub/Sming/Sming/Libraries/OtaUpgrade/README.rst

    security settings differ, since the key file format is independent of the security settings.
 (In fact, it is just a string of random numbers, from which the actual algorithm keys are derived.)

-.. envvar:: OTA_ENABLE_DOWNGRADE
+.. envvar:: ENABLE_OTA_DOWNGRADE

-   Default: 0 (disable)
+   Default: 0 (disabled)

-   By default, :cpp:class:`OtaUpgradeStream` refuses to downgrade to an older firmware version, in order to prevent an attacker from restoring already patched security vulnerabilities.
+   By default, :cpp:class:`OtaUpgradeStream <BasicOtaUpgradeStream>` refuses to downgrade to an older firmware version, in order to prevent an attacker from restoring already patched security vulnerabilities.
 This is implemented by comparing timestamps embedded in the firmware and the upgrade file.
-To disable downgrade protection, set OTA_ENABLE_DOWNGRADE to 1.
+To disable downgrade protection, set ENABLE_OTA_DOWNGRADE to 1.

    Downgrade protection must be combined with encryption or signing to be effective.
 A warning is issued by the build system otherwise.